-The enterprise metaverse will also take customer service and marketing to heights that many people don't even realize is possible.
+The enterprise metaverse will also be used to take customer service and marketing to heights that many people don't even realize are possible.
 Everyone is already familiar with generic chatbots included on various company websites.
-These are helpful in generating leads and providing customer service without the need for a human worker.
-However, the next evolutionary step with this form of automated customer service will be an exciting metaverse use case.
+These solutions are used to generate leads and provide customer service without needing a human worker.
+However, the next evolutionary step with this form of automated customer service will be in the form of "digital humans."

-As these enterprise technologies become more sophisticated and more people are in the metaverse, AI can potentially benefit the entire customer experience in virtual environments, from automating initial outreach to sales follow-up, and everything in between.
-Using these digital humans can free up a tremendous amount of resources for adopters while boosting customer loyalty.
+As these technological solutions become more sophisticated and more people are in the metaverse, AI can potentially be used in the entire customer experience within virtual environments, from automating initial outreach to sales follow-up, and everything in between.
+Using these digital humans can free up many resources for adopters while boosting customer loyalty.
 Moreover, these metaverse features will create immersive experiences for the consumer.

 Figure 2: Retail and Marketing Metaverse Timeline